-In the example shown here, we clicked on "Equivalence and Non-Inferiority Tests", then on "Means", then on "Two Independent Means", and finally on "Non-Inferiority using Ratios" to highlight it.
-If we double-clicked on "Non-Inferiority using Ratios", that procedure would be displayed.
+In the example shown here, we clicked on Means, then on Two Means, then on Independent, then on Non-Inferiority & Superiority Tests, and finally on Specify using Ratios to highlight it.
+If we double-clicked on Specify using Ratios, the Non-Inferiority & Superiority Tests for Two Mans [Ratios] procedure would be displayed.

-Procedure Window
+The Procedure Window

-All PASS procedures are controlled by a procedure window that contains all of the settings, options, and parameters that control the input and output of the program.
-These options are separated into groups called panels.
+All PASS procedures are controlled by a procedure window that contains all of the settings, options, and parameters that determine the input and output of the program.
+These options are separated into groups called panels or tabs.
 A particular panel is viewed by pressing the corresponding tab that appears near the top of the window.
 For example, in the window below, the Data panel is active.
-Other panels are Options, Reports, and Plot Setup.
+Other panels include Reports, Axes/Legend/Grid, and Plot Text.